 Dr. Mitch Smith has worked with hundreds of college and professional basketball players, coaches, and teams in both the U.S. and Europe helping them to develop the mental qualities to achieve greater competitive success.
 For the past ten years he served as Director of Sport Psychology Services at Florida Atlantic University.
 The true value of a camp is if it can help you become a more dominating player in critical game situations.
 That is where the mental part comes in.
-Over 20 years I have helped players become mentally tougher so that they can: 1.
+For over 20 years I have helped players become mentally tougher so that they can: 1.
 Mantain consistent focus and fend off distractions of all sorts 2.
-Effective strategies to keep their confidence high during a game (or a season)'s ups and down 3.
-Employ mental rehearsal techniques to compete at the highest level 4.
-Keep anger from getting in the way, and use it to their advantage 5.
+Keep their confidence high during a game (or a season)'s ups and down 3.
+Keep anger from getting in the way, and use it to their advantage 4.
 Become more resilient and more aggressive by accepting setbacks as challenges and opportunities rather than defeats